formlio/forml/docs/io.rst

 <openschema:index>`.

-Continue to the :ref:`schema DSL <schema>` for more details regarding the actual implementation and use-cases.
-Also refer to the mentioned :doc:`Openschema catalog <openschema:index>` for a real instance of a ForML schema catalog.
+Continue to the :ref:`schema DSL <schema>` for more details regarding the actual implementation and use cases.
+Also, refer to the mentioned :doc:`Openschema catalog <openschema:index>` for a real instance of a ForML schema catalog.

 .. _io-source: